 Open the Kitchen Stories app on your mobile phone and click “Create” on the bottom menu bar to start your recipe.

 Choose a recipe title and upload a final photo of your dish.
 If you just started cooking and the dish isn’t done yet, you can skip this and upload the final photo later.
+However, please return before submitting and upload your final photo.
 Then, click “Next.”